 Durtnell Joinery, which has been in business for over 400 years, still makes individual doors largely by hand.
-When I met joinery estimator Paul Withers he highlighted how the timber that is selected must be straight and free from knots and shakes.
-Wherever possible Durtnell uses hardwoods as they are more stable and less liable to warp.
+When I met joinery estimator Paul Withers, he highlighted how the timber that is selected must be straight and free from knots and shakes.
+Wherever possible, Durtnell uses hardwoods as they are more stable and less likely to warp.

 Before timber can be used it must be ‘converted’ by being cut to width and length, and then planed to width and depth.
 In the case of a panelled door, the positions of the rails on the stiles and the positions of the mortise and tenons are marked out along with the groove for the panels.